 Your pet will enjoy peaches without you worrying about its weight because these fruits have no saturated fats and have low cholesterol levels.

-5. Source of Water
+5. They Are a Source of Hydration

 If you want to help boost your piggy’s fluid intake, use peaches.
 These fruits are refreshing and hydrating because they are 80 % water.

-6. Rich in Nutrient
+6. This Fruit Is Rich in Nutrients

 Also, baby guinea pigs can benefit from this composition plus the fruit’s calories to acquire sufficient energy required for growth and development.